djeada/Vtk-Examples/notes/04_visualization_techniques.md

 ### Contouring and Isosurfaces

-Contouring extracts surfaces from a scalar field based on a specified value (iso-value).
-The 3D surfaces generated are called isosurfaces.
+Contouring is a technique for extracting surface representations from a scalar field.
+This is achieved by specifying a value (iso-value) at which the surface is generated.
+The resulting 3D surfaces are known as isosurfaces, providing a clear visualization of areas where the scalar field takes on certain values.

 Example classes include` vtkContourFilter` (generates contours) and `vtkMarchingCubes` (computes isosurfaces using the marching cubes algorithm).